 Since then I have pivoted on Polyhegrams game producing a much more refined game called Words Cubed, which utilized Unity3d for development.
-I am also collaborating on a math puzzle game entitled Plus15 and dipping my toes into VR with an asteroid shooter game entitled Jupiter Omega and the VR version of Words Cubed.
+I also collaborated on a math puzzle game called Plus15 which was my first full release on both iOS and Android.